20kdc/byond-data-docs/formats/DMB.md

 For RHS Versions >= 500, additionally {

-1. Uint8 hasFloats, but really a boolean
+1. Uint8 hasTransform, but really a boolean
-2. If hasFloats, Array of 6 Float32s
+2. If hasColourMatrix, Array of 6 Float32s (Affine transform (TODO: Details?) - thanks to Willox for finding this)

 }

 For RHS Versions >= 509, additionally {

-1. Uint8 hasEvenMoreFloats, really a boolean
+1. Uint8 hasColourMatrix, really a boolean
-2. If hasEvenMoreFloats, Array of 20 Float32s
+2. If hasColourMatrix, Array of 20 Float32s (Colour matrix (TODO: Details?) - thanks to Willox for finding this)

 }